ReviewMyContract.aiReview My Contract

 What is the difference between severance and unemployment benefits?

-Severance is a payment from your employer governed by your severance agreement or employment contract.
-Unemployment benefits are state-administered insurance payments funded by employer payroll taxes.
-They are separate programs and are not mutually exclusive — receiving severance does not automatically disqualify you from unemployment, though some states (California, New York, and others) may delay or reduce unemployment benefits during weeks in which you receive severance payments.
-Check your state's unemployment agency guidelines.
-A severance agreement cannot waive your right to apply for unemployment benefits — attempts to do so are unenforceable as against public policy.
+Severance is a contractual payment from your employer, governed by your severance agreement or employment contract.
+Unemployment benefits are state-administered insurance payments funded by employer payroll taxes and governed entirely by state unemployment law.
+They are separate programs and are not mutually exclusive — receiving severance does not automatically disqualify you from unemployment.
+However, some states (including California, New York, and others) may delay or reduce unemployment benefits during weeks in which you receive severance payments that constitute "wages" under that state's definition.
+Whether and how severance affects unemployment eligibility depends on your specific state's rules and how the severance is characterized (lump sum vs. salary continuation).
+A severance agreement cannot waive your right to apply for unemployment benefits — attempts to do so are void as against public policy in virtually every state.
+Check your state unemployment agency's website or call their claims line to understand the interaction in your jurisdiction.

 Disclaimer: This guide is for educational and informational purposes only.
 It does not constitute legal advice and does not create an attorney-client relationship.
 Employment law and severance agreement enforceability vary significantly by jurisdiction, and the terms of any specific severance agreement depend on the facts, circumstances, and applicable law.
+Case citations are provided for educational reference; their application to any specific situation requires professional legal analysis.
 For advice about your specific severance offer, consult a licensed employment attorney in your jurisdiction.